 - Make sure that everyone on board is wearing a life jacket. - Check that everyone on board is up on the deck. - If necessary, make an emergency call or use a distress signaling device. - Immediately after a capsize, check the bilge for leaks.
-Even if the bilge pump is not rated for leaks, you may try to empty the boat using it. - Stop the engines and lift them out of the water. - Turn off all the main electrical switches. - If you can detach the boat after a rock slide, check the condition of the engine. - Inspect the boat for leaks. - To avoid further damage to the engine, do not drive the boat if, for example, you notice an oil leak or the engine blade is damaged.
+Even if the bilge pump is not rated for leaks, you may try to empty the boat using it. - Stop the motors and lift them out of the water. - Turn off all the main electrical switches. - If you can detach the boat after a rock slide, check the condition of the motor. - Inspect the boat for leaks. - To avoid further damage to the motor, do not drive the boat if, for example, the motor blade is damaged.

-- If the leak is small, the boat is detached and at least one of the engines is functioning, drive to the nearest shore to prevent the boat from sinking. - If a life raft is available and required, prepare it for use. - If you detect a leak, close all doors and hatches.
+- If the leak is small, the boat is detached and at least one of the motors is functioning, drive to the nearest shore to prevent the boat from sinking. - If a life raft is available and required, prepare it for use. - If you detect a leak, close all doors and hatches.
 Open doors and hatches may cause the boat to drown more quickly. - Do not go inside of the boat if it has a leak. - Call for towing assistance from local authorities or other agencies. - A professional should inspect the boat after grounding.
 Even if there is no visible leak, the hull may be damaged and in need of repair.